-7 Define the keys recommended in the table Database customization -Tables to take into consideration [page 95] as the reconciliation keys for the main table and linked tables important:
+g.
+Define the keys recommended in the table Database customization - Tables to take into consideration as the reconciliation keys for the main table and linked tables

-The 🐐 button does not automatically select the appropriate keys.
+Caution: The subtron does not automatically select the appropriate keys.

 You must systematically verify them.

-- 10 Save the script (File/ Save menu) - 11 Verify the import settings (Edit/ Option menu) - 12 Execute the script (Importer button) - 13 Make sure that the result of the import is consistent.
+- 10. Save the script (File/ Save menu) - 11.
+Verify the import settings (Edit/ Option menu) - 12.
+Execute the script (Import button) - 13.
+Make sure that the result of the import is consistent.

-These instructions should suffice for all tables except for the workflow schemes, for which you will have to test the scripts in-depth to get them to work correctly.
+Note: These instructions should suffice for all tables except for the workflow schemes, for which you will have to test the scripts in-depth to get them to work correctly.